LykkeCity/AlgoStore.Algo.Archetype/README.md

 ------------Buy some coins on the market price!------------
 ------------Selling XXX coins with some profit on YYY price!!!------------
 ```
-Then your algo is working and you are ready to upload it in algostore.
+Then your algo is working and you are ready to deploy it in AlgoStore.
+For the purpose upload your jar-with-dependencies.jar file there.